More Than Pretty Colors: The Business ROI of Good UI Design

 Expand

-When we start a custom software project with a new client, the conversation eventually turns to design.
-Often, a business stakeholder will say something like:
+When we start a custom software project, the conversation always turns to design eventually.
+And a stakeholder will say something like “just make it pop,” or “purple’s my favorite, let’s use that.”

-This is a fundamental misunderstanding of what design determines in software.
-In digital product development, color is not decoration.
+That’s a fundamental misread of what digital product design actually is.
+In software, color isn’t decoration.
 Color is function.

 The “Body Language” of Software

-Color is the “body language” of your application.
-Before a user reads a single headline, the color palette has already set an expectation.
+Color is the body language of your application.
+Before a user reads one headline, the palette has already set their expectations.

 The Psychology Beat